sftcd/openssl/esnistuff/apache2.md

             $ make -j8
             ... lotsa lotsa stuff ...

+    - The above was on a laptop running Ununtu 19.10 on which lots of other s/w has been built.

+    - An Ubuntu 18.04 server required an additional ``sudo apt install libxml2-dev`` and adding ``--with-libxml2`` to the configure command line above to get that to work.

 After running configure, I see mention of ``$HOME/code/openssl`` in ``modules/ssl/modules.mk`` that seems to the right things with includes and shared objects.